 "I look forward to seeing Concordia Academy grow and flourish in Wichita.
 Since the time of the Reformation, Lutherans have upheld classical education because its emphasis on virtue, self-discipline, and knowledge accords with a Christian understanding of humanity and humanity’s role within the world.
 Both Philip Melanchthon and Martin Luther understood that the rigors of the traditional liberal arts are a natural and necessary arena in which to prepare for our various vocations.
 Classical Christian education presents a needed alternative to today’s broken educational systems.
 After a century of “pragmatic” modern education, I think we are seeing how useless—and damaging—this pragmatism really is.
 For all its touting of individualism, modern education supplies no rationale for the eternal value of a human being.
 Instead, it fashions humans into mere self-interested beasts or self-appointed gods.
 In contrast, classical Christian education recognizes human fallenness, and it supports human dignity.
 It cares for students, not just statistics.
 It champions good content and good habits, not simply ways to get ahead.
 In pursuing its mission as a classical Lutheran school, Concordia Academy offers a historically informed vision of education that fully integrates the Christian view of humanity into its academic content and instructional methods."

-—Dr. Gabriel Haley, Assistant Professor of English, Concordia University, Nebraska
+—Dr. Gabriel Haley, Associate Professor of English, Concordia University, Nebraska

 – Dr. Gene Edward Veith, Board Member, Consortium for Classical Lutheran Education